 Victorian Senior of the Year Awards

 The Victorian Senior of the Year Awards are presented annually each October as part of the Victorian Seniors Festival.
-These significant awards recognise the volunteer work and contributions to community life by older Victorians.
+For more than 20 years, the Victorian Senior of the Year Awards have recognised the volunteer work and community contributions of older Victorians.

 There are six categories of awards: